ericcornelissen/webmangler/docs/plugins.md

 #### `SimpleLanguagePlugin`

 This utility class can be used to create a `WebManglerLanguagePlugin` that, once created needs to return some predetermined configuration.
+In many cases you can use this utility instead of creating a plugin from scratch.

 It can be used by creating a class that extends `SimpleLanguagePlugin` and providing the required values to `super()` in your class' constructor.

 ```ts
 import { SimpleLanguagePlugin } from "webmangler/languages/utils";